 Ripoff Report is a privately owned for profit website that purports to be representing consumer interests.
 One of the most contentious websites on the internet, Ripoff Report admits that it publishes false information about individuals and businesses.

-The website states that it does not remove material, even if it can be proven to be false or if the author requests removal.
+Ripoff Report states that it does not remove material, even if it can be proven to be false or if the author requests removal.
 This is a lie.
 Magedson removes reports about himself.
-Ripoff Report also has a long history of removing reports for altering the content for a substantial payment.
+Ripoff Report also has a long history of removing or altering the content for a substantial payment.

 Because it is given a high page rank in the Google SERPS, many companies pay the exorbitant fees to participate in the Corporate Advocacy Program (CAP) in order to have their ‘reputation rehabilitated’.
 This cost schedule for the CAP was entered into evidence in a US court case.
 This amounts to between USD $7,500 and $20,500 plus a monthly fee.

 In 2011 a US judgement labelled the website’s business practices as ‘appalling’:

 The business practices of Xcentric, as presented by the evidence before this Court, are appalling.
 Xcentric appears to pride itself on having created a forum for defamation.
 No checks are in place to ensure that only reliable information is publicized.
 Xcentric retains no general counsel to determine whether its users are availing themselves of its services for the purpose of tortious or illegal conduct.

 Even when, as here, a user regrets what she has posted and takes every effort to retract it, Xcentric refuses to allow it.
 Moreover, Xcentric insists in its brief that its policy is never to remove a post.
 It will not entertain any scenario in which, despite the clear damage that a defamatory or illegal post would continue to cause so long as it remains on the website, Xcentric would remove an offending post.